sdingcn/clo/README.md

 ## dependencies

-This project was tested on macOS.
+The source code of the interpreter is standard C++20 and thus can be compiled by any C++20-conforming compiler.

-But it only uses standard C++ and thus should be easy to port.
+The current `Makefile` and `run_test.py` need the following dependencies.

 + `clang++` with C++20 support
 + `make`